PARTNERS IN CRIME

 Making ‘Partners in Crime’

-'Partners in Crime' is a no-budget comedy/noir feature film that we shot in late 2019.
+'Partners in Crime' is a no-budget comedy/noir feature film that I shot in late 2019.
 Cast with friends and filmed with no crew, it's a debut film that was designed to teach its director (me!) how to produce a feature film cheaply without sacrificing entertainment value.
 By performing all behind-camera roles, from writing to camera operation, sound recording, editing and music, I gained valuable experience in many of the crafts required in putting together a film.

-Performing multiple roles across the entire filmmaking process was an amazing challenge and learning experience that I wouldn’t change for the world, and I was glad to be working on a fairly lighthearted comedy during what was a pretty lonely period.
-In the end, what started as a project to be done quickly and cheaply was put on ice from the end of 2020, while film festivals were submitted to and rejected from.
+Performing multiple roles across the entire filmmaking process was an amazing challenge and learning experience that I wouldn’t change for the world, and I was glad to be working on a fairly lighthearted comedy during a lonely period.
+Now, it's both a joy and a relief to release this picture: delayed but done, with thanks to the wonderful ‘Partners’ team who helped to bring it to life.

-Peter Redhead , April 2024
+Pete Redhead , April 2024